Simon's background is in biomedical and health science. He also writes about fashion, nature, and photography.

 The aperture is the opening or hole in your lens that allows light to reach the camera's sensor.
 Think of the aperture like the pupil of the eyes.
 The pupil lets light into your eyes so that it can reach the retina.
 Just like the pupil of your eyes, the aperture of a camera can be varied to let in more or less light.
 The size of the aperture is indicated by f-stops.
 It usually ranges from f/2.8 to f/22.
-The higher the f-stop, the smaller the opening and as a result less light reaching the sensor.
+The higher the f-stop, the smaller the opening, and as a result, less light reaches the sensor.
 This may be difficult to grasp.
 Think of the f-stop as a fraction.
-The bigger denominator (bottom number), the smaller the value, and therefore smaller opening.
+The bigger denominator (bottom number), the smaller the value, and therefore the smaller the opening.

 There is a shutter or curtain in front of your camera sensor.
 Think of this shutter like your eyelids.
 When you close your eyelids, no light enters your eyes.
 When you open your eyelids, light can enter.
 In your camera, the shutter can be opened to let light reach the sensor.
 The shutter speed is the amount of time this curtain or shutter is open.
 It ranges from 30 seconds (slow shutter speed) to 1/4000 second (fast shutter speed).
 Faster shutter speeds will let in less light.

-When you have moving subjects, and want to either freeze or create blur in your photos, you must control the shutter speed.
+When you have moving subjects and want to either freeze or create blur in your photos, you must control the shutter speed.
 Shutter speeds faster than 1/500 second will freeze motion.
-Slower shutter speeds, 1/60 second or slower, will produce blur.
+Slower shutter speeds will produce blur.